dagster-io/dagster/python_modules/dagster/dagster/_generate/templates/PROJECT_NAME_PLACEHOLDER/README.md

 You can specify new Python dependencies in `setup.py`.

-If you have concrete requirements, such as pins, index selection, or other pip flags needed for a specific environment (e.g. cloud deployment), you can include these in `requirements.txt`.

 ### Unit testing

 Tests are in the `{{ repo_name }}_tests` directory and you can run tests using `pytest`: